The National Clinical Directors (NCDs) provide clinical advice and leadership in four respects:

 Dr Prathiba Chitsabesan is the Associate National Clinical Director for Children and Young People’s Mental Health for NHS England

-Prathiba is a Consultant in Child and Adolescent Psychiatrist working in a large mental health and community trust (Pennine Care NHS Foundation Trust).
-Lead consultant since 2005, she became Clinical Director in 2015 and continues to work within a community child and adolescent mental health service in South Manchester.
+Prathiba is a Consultant in Child and Adolescent Psychiatry working in a large mental health and community trust (Pennine Care NHS Foundation Trust).
+Lead consultant since 2005, she became Clinical Director in 2015 and continues to work clinically within a community child and adolescent mental health service in South Manchester.
 She graduated from Medicine (University of Manchester) before completing her MD, inspiring her interest in the needs of children and young people in contact with the criminal justice system.
-Over the last 12 years she has published in journals and books and contributed of the Children’s Commissioner.
+Over the last 12 years she has published in journals and books and contributed to national reports and guidance for the Youth Justice Board and Office of the Children’s Commissioner.
 She has contributed to the development of the Comprehensive Health Assessment Tool across the youth justice secure estate for the Department of Health and NHS England and continues to be research active as an Honorary Research Fellow and Lecturer for the Offender Health Research Network (University of Manchester).
 As a clinical advisor (Greater Manchester and East Cheshire Strategic Clinical Networks), she has also promoted the development of regional clinical guidance across Greater Manchester.